 Of all the forms of cholesterol in the blood, the LDL-C is considered the most important form in determining risk of heart disease.
 It is considered to be undesirable and is often call "bad" cholesterol because it deposits excess cholesterol in blood vessel walls and contributes to hardening of the arteries and heart disease.
-(For more, see the "What is being tested?" section.)

 Results of the LDL-C test and other components of the lipid profile are considered along with other known risk factors of heart disease to develop a plan of treatment and follow-up.
 Treatment options may include lifestyle changes such as diet or exercise programs or lipid-lowering drugs such as statins.

-LDL-C levels may be ordered as part a Lipid Profile when a person has a routine health exam.
+LDL-C levels may be ordered as part a lipid profile when a person has a routine health exam.
 It is recommended that all adults with no risk factors for heart disease be tested every four to six years.

 For people who have one or more major risk factors for heart disease (see below), a fasting lipid profile may be ordered more frequently.
 It may also be ordered when someone has had a high screening cholesterol result to see if the total cholesterol is high because of too much LDL-C.

 Major risk factors for heart disease other than a high LDL-C include: